OrderLab/pBox/README.md

                    HostName c220g5-110908.wisc.cloudlab.us
                    User pbox
               ```
-            * **Note**: the host name must be client1, client2 and client3.
-A different name would cause failure when running the experiment on Apache and varnish.
+            * **Note**⚠️: the host name must be `client1`, `client2` and `client3`.
+A different name would cause failures when running the experiments on Apache and Varnish.
-            * **Note**: please make sure that client1|2|3 are in known_hosts.
+            * **Note**⚠️:  please make sure that client1|2|3 are in known_hosts.
 This can be done by manually `ssh` into each client once from the server machine before running scripts
         2. set the environment variable `SERVER_NODE` to store the server machine's public IP for clients to connect
             * Example: `echo 'export SERVER_NODE=c220g5-110990.wisc.cloudlab.us >> ~/.bashrc'`
-            * **Note**: its value is passed remotely to clients.
+            * **Note**⚠️: its value is passed remotely to clients.
 You only need to set it in the server machine.

 ## Running the mitigation experiment for Figure 11 (30 human minutes and approximately 8 compute hours)
-This experiment measures the effectiveness of pbox on 16 cases in paper's table 3 and compares pbox with four performance interference
-mitigation solutions: cgroup, PARTIES, Retro and DARC.
+This experiment measures the effectiveness of pBox on 16 cases in paper's table 3 and compares pBox with four performance interference mitigation solutions: cgroup, PARTIES, Retro and DARC.
 The experiment reproduces the result in Figure 11.

 ### Running the pbox mitigation experiment on each real-world case

 1. Running the vanilla Linux, pbox and cgroup.
     * `cd ~/pbox`
-    * To run all the cases, use `/script/run_mitigate.py.` To run one case, use `./script/run_mitigate.py -i _case_id_`
+    * To run all the cases, use `/script/run_mitigate.py`
+      * To run one case, use `./script/run_mitigate.py -i <case_id>`
-    * The raw data is in `result/data/mitigation_pbox.csv`
+    * The raw data will be in `result/data/mitigation_pbox.csv`
-1. Plot the figure by running `./script/cases/plot_eval_mitigation_pbox.py result/data/mitigation_pbox.csv -o fig11_half.eps`
+1. Plot the figure by running `./script/cases/plot_eval_mitigation_pbox.py result/data/mitigation_pbox.csv -o fig11_half.pdf`
-### Running the comparison experiment on Partis and Retro
+### Running the comparison experiments with Parties and Retro

-1. Running the parties and Retro.
+1. Running the Parties and Retro.
     * `cd ~/pbox`
     * To run all the cases, use `/script/run_mitigate.py -t 1`.
-To run one case, use `./script/run_mitigate.py -t 1 -i _case_id_`
+      * To run one case, use `./script/run_mitigate.py -t 1 -i <case_id>`
-    * The raw data is in `result/data/eval_mitigation.csv.`
+    * The raw data will be in `result/data/eval_mitigation.csv.`
- 1. Plot the figure by running `./script/cases/plot_eval_mitigation_comparsion.py result/data/eval_mitigation.csv -o fig11_half.eps`
+ 1. Plot the figure by running `./script/cases/plot_eval_mitigation_comparsion.py result/data/eval_mitigation.csv -o fig11_half.pdf`

-**Note**: Some test results may differ greatly from the paper's figure due to the system's performance variance.
-If you encounter the issue, follow the following debugging process:
+**Note**⚠️: Some test results may differ from the paper's figure due to the system's performance variance.
+If you encounter the issue, try the following debugging process:

 * Check the raw data in the `result/data/mitigation_pbox.csv` or `result/data/eval_mitigation.csv` to find the problematic data point and its cases number
 * Regenerate data point by running `./script/log_analyzer.py -i result/cases -o result/data/mitigation_pbox.csv -d 2 -t 2` for pbox mitigation experiment or `./script/log_analyzer.py -i result/cases -o result/data/eval_mitigation.csv -d 2 -t 5` for comparison experiment.
-* If the data is still incorrect, rerun the problematic case by running `./script/run_mitigate.py -t 1 -i _case_id_`.
+* If the data is still incorrect, rerun the problematic case by running `./script/run_mitigate.py -t 1 -i <case_id>`.

 ## Running the Sensitivity Experiment for Figure 12 (approximately 2 hours)

 This experiment measures the sensitivity of isolation goals when creating a pbox.
 The experiment reproduces the result in Figure 12.
 1. Running the experiment
     * `cd ~/pbox`
     * To run all the cases, use `./script/run_sensitivity.py -i 0`.
-To specify one case, use `./script/run_mitigate.py -i _case_id_`
+      * To specify one case, use `./script/run_mitigate.py -i <case_id>`
     * The raw data is in `result/data/eval_sensitivity.csv`
-1. Plot the figure by running `./script/sensitivity/plot_eval_rule_sensitivity.py result/data/eval_sensitivity.csv -o fig12.eps`
+1. Plot the figure by running `./script/sensitivity/plot_eval_rule_sensitivity.py result/data/eval_sensitivity.csv -o fig12.pdf`
-1. **Note**: Some cases' results may differ from the paper's figure due to performance variance.
+1. **Note**⚠️: Some cases' results may differ from the paper's figure due to performance variance.
 If you encounter the issues, follow the debugging process above.
 The command to regenerate data for sensitivity experiment is `./script/log_analyzer.py -i result/sensitivity -o result/data/eval_sensitivity.csv -d 2 -t 3`
 ## Running the Performance Overhead Experiment for Figure 13 (approximately 1.5 hours)
 This experiment measures the end-to-end throughput of pbox for all five systems under the standard workload.
 The experiment reproduces the result in Figure 13.
 1. Running the experiment.